 New students are encouraged to learn about college programs, policies and services.
 There is a live orientation prior to each semester that will provide information and introduce students to staff and faculty who may be able to offer assistance.
-There are also online modules that students can view through the college website.
+Additional information is available via D2L.
 For more information, please visit www.ptc.edu/orientation.